-Do not exceed the GVWR or the GAWR specified on the Safety Compliance Certification Label.
+Do not exceed the GVWR or the GAWR specified on the certification label.

 Do not use replacement tires with lower load carrying capacities than the originals because they may lower the vehicle's GVWR and GAWR limitations.
 Replacement tires with a higher limit than the originals do not increase the GVWR and GAWR limitations.